equastat/Emisc/README.md

 # EquaPac
-A place for common Equastat R tools.
+A place for common Equastat tools.